Plaxton: 1960s and 1970s

 Rack design on Panorama Elite, II and III contained window demisters.
 Those racks were joined to the cant rail and laminate was used as trim to connect the window edge to the rack.
 On Supreme the first versions used the same technique but the racks were swaddled in crash protection on each side of the passenger service unit that was fitted front to back.
 The service unit used were the same as the Panorama Elite, two controllable vents and a reading light with a rocker switch.
 The cushioning had a four pointed star engraved into it at intervals.
 From the Mark III the racks had flatter sides that had no connection to the cant rail.
 The demisters were located on the edge of the rack within a laminate strip.
 The PVC or maybe ABS material that coated the underneath of the rack was usually black.
 This was the final design of rack and saw Supreme through to the end of the series.
 Those racks used flatter service units with eyeball vents and a flat lens on the reading light.

 The Supreme Mark IV was introduced to the market at the International Motor Show at the National Exhibition Centre, Birmingham in 1978.
 The main update was that construction was now all steel, frontal design was completely different from the past 14 years.
 The headlights were now rectangular and mounted above each other with side lights and indicators in the same cluster.
-The grill was not so prominent and various options were available as a package.
+The grille was not so prominent and various options were available as a package.
 So now the range consisted of Supreme IV, Supreme IV Express and Supreme IV GT.
-The GT option ushered in a distinctive grill design with a smart dual chrome flash, tinted windows and better sound system and soft trim to the ceiling to name a few "standard" extras.
+The GT option ushered in a distinctive grille design with a smart dual chrome flash, tinted windows and better sound system and soft trim to the ceiling to name a few "standard" extras.

 Supreme V had a completely different rear design showing the styling of the next range that was probably under development.
 Tall heavily featured light clusters that were tinted to look dark were fitted vertically between the boot lid.
 The rear window was a one piece design.
 The seat backs were no longer visible from outside the coach.

 The rear nearside had been tidied by removing the smaller windows.
 The improvements were also copied onto the high floor Viewmaster model with the exception of the shallow rear window.